Commercial and Residential Building Use Rules

 Decide whether or not your business has changed the main use of your property.
 Is it still mainly a residence or has it become more of a business?
 If the answer to this question is "more of a business," then you will need to make a planning application for change of use.

-If you need help with using residential property as commercial, you can post your legal need on UpCounsel's marketplace.
+If you need help with using commercial and residential building, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.